connar/info-disclosure/README.md

 # info-disclosure
-This script is used for information disclosure vulnerabilities on a target domain.
+The goal of this script is to try and find information disclosure vulnerabilities for a target domain.
-It utilizes the wayback machine to get all crawled urls and files of the specified domain and subdomains.
+The way it does this is use the wayback machine for quick parsing (and not raising alerts) on a domain.
+It searches for specific filetypes that might contain sensitive information.
-So even if we would normally get a 404 error on a file, through the wayback machine we might be lucky enough to get it back.
+After the urls containing the target filetype extensions have been found, you can try and browse them.
+If they do not exist today on the actual url, you can again use the wayback machine to try and download them from a previous snapshot.

 # Setup - Clone the Repo
 First, clone the repo: